thachp/eventdbx/README.md

 Follow the steps below to spin up EventDBX locally.
 The commands assume you installed the CLI globally; if you're contributing to the project, clone the repository and run them from the repo root instead.

-The CLI installs as `eventdbx` and also registers a shorter `dbx` alias.
-Every command below works with either name.
+The CLI installs as `dbx`.
+Older releases exposed an `eventdbx` alias, but the primary command is now `dbx`.

 1. **Install the CLI**